 Betting home underdogs is the act of wagering on the success of the home team that’s also the NFL underdogs.
 If the home team is considered an underdog, this means that the not only is the team expected to lose the game or match, the road team has been performing better overall.

-Betting on the home team underdogs is a strategy some NFL bettors like to use because the home-field advantage is an important aspect when it comes to football games.
+Betting on the home team underdogs is a sports betting strategy some NFL bettors like to use because the home-field advantage is an important aspect when it comes to football games.
 This means the team’s in a familiar environment, which instils confidence in the players.

 Betting home underdogs is somewhat of a risky move but if they perform outstandingly against the odds, the rewards can be huge.
 Take or example the 2014 NFL season.

 The Cincinnati Bengals who were the road favorites visited the New England Patriots.
 The odds were stacked against the Patriot because of two situations: they had just suffered a defeat at the hands of the Kansas City Chief the past week, and the Bengals were playing their first game after a week off.